insiyam/insiyam.github.io/_posts/githubfile/2025-05-11-assignment-3-image-analysis.md

 Something I want to note is that the Image Grids also changed after uploading the clustered data.
 I am not really sure what caused that exactly since I don’t know how the test and score or class affected the hierarchical clustering.
 Between the two models, the hierarchical clustering did not change much in Origins but in Subject, Painters seems to have been identify stamp produced in specific countries and times while SqueezeNet seems more mixed.
 Even stamps that were produced in the together, with some variations, were split up by the SqueezeNet model, combining different years often.

-![Section of hierarchical clustering from SqueezeNet in Subjects category](/assets/images/clustering.closeup.png)
+![Section of hierarchical clustering from SqueezeNet in Subjects category](/assets/images/clustering.closeup.png) *Section of hierarchical clustering from SqueezeNet in Subjects category*

 ##### Confusion Matrix